graphql/graphql-spec/spec/Section 2 -- Language.md

 StringValue :: `"` StringCharacter+ `"`

-- Return the concatenated sequence of _Unicode scalar value_ by evaluating all {StringCharacter}.
+- Return the _Unicode text_ by concatenating the evaluation of all {StringCharacter}.

 StringCharacter :: SourceCharacter but not `"` or `\` or LineTerminator